 Cooling the Windshield:

 Make sure to cool the windshield gradually.
 Rapid temperature changes greatly increase the chance of a crack-out.
-If you use the air conditioner to cool the glass, try to cool the cabin down first versus using the defroster vents directly on windshield.
+If you use the air conditioner to cool the glass, try to cool the cabin down first, versus using the defroster vents directly on the windshield.
 Avoid the temptation to spray the windshield down with a mist of water or alcohol; when checking for hydrophobic coatings, make sure the glass has come to temperature first before lightly misting.
 Additionally, you can leave the one window down and use the door to flush hot air from the cabin of the vehicle.

 During the Repair:

 Use any available shade possible.
 If you cannot find shade, make sure to roll the side windows down to allow built up heat to escape from the interior of the car.
 While performing the repair, use a UV shield or Bubble Dome to protect your work.

 It is equally important to protect your equipment from direct sunlight as well, especially directly after the repair.
 Once finished, make sure to clean your injector as soon as possible to avoid any unintended UV curing.

 Following these simple hot weather repair tips will help you get the most out of your summer repairs!

 For more information on repairs in direct UV light, call us and speak to a certified technician at (800) 548-8332.